 The Netherlanders borders Belgium to the south, Germany to the east, and the North Sea to the northwest.
 It is a small, densely populated country that forms the center of the Kingdom of the Netherlands.
 The Netherlands shares sea borders with the UK, Belgium, and Germany.
 The Netherlands is a founding member of the Eurozone, the EU, and the WTO.
-No American exporter can afford to ignore the benefits of ocean freight transportation from the US to the Netherlands.
+No American exporter can afford to ignore the benefits of ocean freight to the Netherlands.

 The Netherlands’ principal trading partners include Germany, France, and the US; it is one of the world’s top-10 exporting countries in the world.
 The Netherlands’ major industries include chemicals, food, electronics, and machinery.

 The Netherlands has a market-based mixed economy, and in 2013, it had the 13th-highest per capita income in the world.
 The country is rated very highly for its quality of life, and its location gives it premium access to markets in the UK and Germany.
 The Netherlands’ premier port, Rotterdam, is Europe’s largest.
-With this profile, it just makes sense for entrepreneurs to explore ocean freight transportation from the US to the Netherlands.
+With this profile, it just makes sense for entrepreneurs to explore ocean freight to the Netherlands.

 When deciding to ship a container to the Netherlands, you’ll first need to assess your shipping volume.
 This will help you determine whether you have a full container load (FCL) or can use a shared container (LCL).